syncfusion-content/maui-docs/MAUI/ImageEditor/zooming.md

 # Zooming in .NET MAUI ImageEditor (SfImageEditor)

-The image editor control provides support to zoom and pan actions over an image.
+The image editor control in .NET MAUI provides support for zooming and panning actions on an image.

 The following properties are used for zooming feature of the image editor control:

 * EnableZooming
+* ZoomLevl
 * Maximum ZoomLevel

 ## Enable zooming

-You can enable or disable the zooming functionality by setting the [`AllowZoom`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_AllowZoom) value to true or false.
+To enable or disable the zooming functionality, set the value of the [`AllowZoom`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_AllowZoom) property to true or false.
 By default, the [`AllowZoom`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_AllowZoom) value is set to `true`.

 {% tabs %}